What Is Dot and Dab?

 When is it Appropriate to Dot and Dab Plasterboard?

 Dot and dab (also known as dry lining) is most commonly used to fix plasterboard to walls, but it can also be used to fix boards to ceilings, or insulated plasterboards to walls.
-Itâs a quick and easy way to attach plasterboard, and is one of the most common methods used.
+It offers a quick and easy way to attach plasterboard and remains one of the most common methods used.

-Dot and dab walls comprise a solid wall with plasterboard stuck onto it using âdabsâ of adhesive.
-This creates a small void (usually around 10-20mm) in the wall which is faced with plasterboard.
+With dot and dab, you apply “dabs” of adhesive to a solid wall and stick the plasterboard onto it.
+This process creates a small void (usually around 10-20mm) between the wall and the plasterboard.

 First, youâll need to know know what type of wall you have: